-5.3.5 Properties of $\iota$
+6.3.5 Properties of ι

-The mapping $\iota$ consists of the addition of round constants and is aimed at disrupting symmetry.
-Without it, the round function would be translation-invariant in the z direction and all rounds of Keccak-f would be equal making it subject to attacks exploiting symmetry such as slide attacks.
-The number of active bit positions of the round constants, i.e., the bit positions in which the round constant can differ from 0, is $\ell + 1$ .
-As $\ell$ increases, the round constants add more and more asymmetry.
+The mapping ι consists of the addition of round constants and is aimed at disrupting symmetry.
+Without it, the round function would be translation-invariant in the z direction and all rounds of KECCAK-f would be equal making it subject to attacks exploiting symmetry such as slide attacks.
+The number of active bit positions of the round constants, i.e., the bit positions in which the round constant can differ from 0, is $\ell + 1$.
+As l increases, the round constants add more and more asymmetry.

 The bits of the round constants are different from round to round and are taken as the output of a maximum-length LFSR.
 The constants are only added in a single lane of the state.
-Because of this, the disruption diffuses through $\theta$ and $\chi$ to all lanes of the state after a single round.
+Because of this, the disruption diffuses through θ and χ to all lanes of the state after a single round.

-In hardware, the computational cost of $\iota$ is a few XORs and some circuitry for the generating LFSR.
+In hardware, the computational cost of ι is a few XORs and some circuitry for the generating LFSR.
 In software, it is a single bitwise XOR instruction.

-5.3.6 The order of steps within a round
+6.3.6 The order of steps within a round

-The reason why the round function starts with $\theta$ is due to the usage of Keccak-f in the sponge construction.
+The reason why the round function starts with θ is due to the usage of KECCAK-f in the sponge construction.
 It provides a mixing between the inner and outer parts of the state.
 Typically, the inner part is the part that is unknown to, or not under the control of the adversary.
 The order of the other step mappings is arbitrary.

-5.4 Choice of parameters: the number of rounds
+6.4 Choice of parameters: the number of rounds

-We here provide our estimate for our SHA-3 candidates specified in [11, Section 4] of how many rounds in Keccak-f[1600] are sufficient to provide resistance against four types of distinguishers or attacks:
+We here provide our estimate for our SHA-3 candidates specified in [11, Section 4] of how many rounds in KECCAK-f[1600] are sufficient to provide resistance against four types of distinguishers or attacks:

-- Construction of structural distinguisher for Keccak-f[1600]: 18 rounds. - Construction of structural distinguisher for any of the five candidates: 13 rounds. - Shortcut attack for collision or (second) preimage for any of the five candidates: 11 rounds. - Practical generation of an actual collision or (second) preimage for any of the five candidates (where the output of Keccak[] is truncated to not less than 256 bits): 9 rounds.
+- Construction of structural distinguisher for Keccak-f[1600]: 21 rounds. - Construction of structural distinguisher for any of the five candidates: 13 rounds. - Shortcut attack for collision or (second) preimage for any of the five candidates: 11 rounds. - Practical generation of an actual collision or (second) preimage for any of the five candidates (where the output of KECCAK[] is truncated to not less than 256 bits): 9 rounds.

-These estimates are based on the results of our preliminary analysis that is treated in the remainder of this chapter and the third-party analysis in [2, 52, 3].
-By having 24 rounds in Keccak-f[1600], we take a considerable security margin even with respect to the weakest known structural distinguishers of Keccak-f as published in [3].
-In addition, we take a high security margin with respect to structural distinguishers of the Keccak sponge function and the two types of attack against the five candidates.
+These estimates are based on the results of our preliminary analysis that is treated in the remainder of this chapter and the following two chapters and the third-party analysis in [2, 62, 3, 22, 21, 66].
+By having 24 rounds in KECCAK-f[1600], we take a security margin even with respect to the weakest known structural distinguishers of KECCAK-f as described in [3, 22, 21].
+In addition, we take a high security margin with respect to structural distinguishers of the KECCAK sponge function and the two types of attack against the five candidates.

-5.5 Differential and linear cryptanalysis
+6.5 Differential and linear cryptanalysis